Rothmund-thomson syndrome Q82.85

 This section has been translated automatically.

-RASopathies with poikiloderma of normally intelligent patients, skeletal malformations (saber sheath tibia, small hands and feet, hypoplastic thumbs and dental anomalies), growth retardation, nail dystrophy, hypotrichosis, palmar, more rarely palmo-plantar, predominantly papular hyperkeratoses (see also tumor-associated genodermatoses).
-Often photosensitivity occurs in addition with spinocellular carcinomas and basal cell carcinomas.
-50% of the patients show cataract formation already in childhood.
+A clinical picture belonging to the RASopathies with poikiloderma in normally intelligent patients, skeletal malformations (saber sheath tibia, small hands and feet, hypoplastic thumbs and dental anomalies), growth retardation, nail dystrophy, hypotrichosis, palmar, more rarely palmar-plantar, predominantly papular hyperkeratosis (see also tumor-associated genodermatoses).
+Photosensitivity is frequently associated with spinocellular carcinomas and basal cell carcinomas.
+50% of patients already show cataract formation in childhood.
 There is an increased risk of osteosarcoma.
+It is not uncommon for patients to become clinically conspicuous due to poorly healing wounds.

 Therapy